 - 1. Alice turns on her mobile handheld and hits the 'I' (Internet) button.
 The mobile handheld starts a Web browser application, which connects to Alice's wireless Internet service provider (ISP) over a 14.4Kbps cellular modem.
 Alice types the Bright URL (from the magazine review) into her Web browser and hits the Enter key.
 The Web browser connects to Bright's home page over the Internet (via the HTTP proxy in the cellular ISP's firewall).
 Alice searches for the Bright 3000 specs (available in HTML) and copies the URL into her GUI clipboard. - 2.
 Alice hits the 'P' (Printer) button.
-The mobile handheld starts a Printer application, which discovers the store's public access printer over Bluetooth using FSG/OP PAPI (which does Bluetooth device discovery) and then forms an ad-hoc wireless Personal Area Network (PAN) with the Target Device (printer). - 3.
+The mobile handheld starts a Printer application, which discovers the store's public access printer over Bluetooth using FSG/OP PAPI (which does Bluetooth device discovery) and then forms an ad-hoc wireless Personal Area Network (PAN) with the Target Printer. - 3.
 Alice pastes the saved URL from her GUI clipboard into the Printer application and hits the Enter key.
-The Printer application sends the URL of the Bright 3000 specs (in HTML) to the Target Device (printer) over Bluetooth using FSG/OP PAPI (sends a Bluetooth Print-By-Reference operation) and then subscribes for print job event notifications using FSG/OP PAPI (sends a Bluetooth Get-Event operation). - 4.
-The Target Device (printer) sends the URL of the Bright 3000 specs to the local Print Service (spooler) over the store's Ethernet LAN using FSG/OP PAPI (sends an IPP Print-URI operation). - 5.
-The Print Service (spooler) fetches the Bright 3000 specs (in HTML) from the Content Provider (Bright's Web server) over the Internet (via the HTTP proxy in the store's Internet firewall).
+The Print application sends the URL of the Bright 3000 specs (in HTML) to the Target Printer over Bluetooth using FSG/OP PAPI (sends a Bluetooth Print-By-Reference operation) and then subscribes for print job event notifications using FSG/OP PAPI (sends a Bluetooth Get-Event operation). - 4.
+The Target Printer creates a second a print job by sending the URL of the Bright 3000 specs to the local Print Service over the store's Ethernet LAN using FSG/OP PAPI (sends an IPP Print-URI operation).

+- 5. The Print Service fetches the Bright 3000 specs (in HTML) from the Content Provider (Bright's Webserver) over the Internet (via the HTTP proxy in the store's Internet firewall). - 6.
+The Print Service transforms the Bright 3000 specs from HTML to Post Script using an FSG PAPI extension or the FSG/OP Transformation Service API.